-Last year, adoptive couple Anthony and Sara were blessed to adopt a baby boy through Lifetime.
-In this family’s story, we hear from Sara about her life-long call to adoption, getting “the call” that a birth mother was interested in them, and their experience with becoming parents together through an open adoption.
+Florida adoptive couple Brandon and Megan were blessed to adopt a baby girl through Lifetime just last year.
+In this family’s story, we hear from Megan about how they decided adoption was the way they’d build their family and their experience with becoming parents together through an open adoption.

-Now a forever family, adoptive mom Sara shares their beautiful story in this special guest blog post!
+You’ll learn valuable tips about how to cope with the adoption wait, as well as how to educate your family and friends about the beauty of open adoption!
+Now a forever family, adoptive mom Megan shares their beautiful story in this special guest blog post!